The two maps that go with this white paper will soon be posted

 more detailed studies and plans.
 Otherwise it could not confi-

-dently state to the court that there is "sufficient coal of high
+dently state to the court that there is "sufficient coal

 quality on Hopi Partitioned Lands for two additional mines and